anon-blue/anon.blue/README.txt

                                                                       AnonBlueCC

                   A              AnonbLueCC       A

               A                           A                      AnonBlueCC

                     AnonBlueCC       A

-                                                                    AnonBlue
-                                  A               AnonBlueCC
+         A                non A                                        AnonBlueC C                AnonBlueCC         A

-                            A         AnonBlueCC          A           u1f60u1f60 0😀                                                              (($#)tiuggu
+                               A         AnonBlueCC          A           u1f60u1 f600😀                                                              (($#)tiuggu